 Because flood insurance is vital for many Floridian homeowners, it’s important that they choose a company that will provide the correct amount of coverage needed to help rebuild their home or replace their belongings after a covered event.
 The best flood insurance companies in Florida can help homeowners find the right coverage for their needs, in addition to the following benefits:

-- Several deductible options to cater to a wide range of customers.
+- Several deductible options to cater to a wide range of customers; and

-- Strong AM Best ratings to help give homeowners peace of mind in their insurance provider’s financial strength.
+- Strong AM Best ratings and other financial stability ratings to help give homeowners peace of mind in their insurance provider’s financial strength.

 Because flood insurance is offered a bit differently than traditional homeowners insurance, it can be confusing to understand.
 As a result, homeowners often have a lot of questions about flood insurance.
-The following are some of the most commonly asked questions about flood insurance.
+Answering some of the most commonly asked questions about flood insurance can better prepare homeowners as they search for the best flood insurance carriers for their circumstances.

 Q. What is the average cost of flood insurance in Florida?